 October 1 is National Seniors Day in Canada

 Did you know that every October 1 is National Seniors Day in Canada?
-Celebrate all of your years of driving experience, with a lower car insurance rate.
-Last year, Kanetix.ca customers, for example, saved $3.8 million on their car insurance premiums simply by shopping around.
-Could you save too?
-Compare car insurance quotes today for a better rate that rewards your experience.
+Celebrate all of your years of driving experience with a lower car insurance rate.
+Compare car insurance quotes today for a better price.